 The members, directors, and officers of Texas Right to Life join together in the defense of innocent human life.
 We seek due process of law and equal protection of the law for all human beings from the moment of fertilization until natural death and without regard to their age or physical and mental competence.
 Human life is a sacred gift of our Creator, and only He has the power to end human life.
 Our purpose is the furtherance and implementation of our view of human life through legal and peaceful means.

-TRTL opposes abortion at any point of gestation, as abortion destroys a living, growing human life.
+TRTL is a non-profit advocacy and educational organization that opposes abortion at any point of gestation, as abortion destroys a living, growing human life.
 In the rare case that the mother's life is indeed endangered by a continuation of the pregnancy, sound medical practice would dictate that every effort be made to save both lives.
-In the extremely rare case that both lives cannot be saved, TRTL holds that life of the mother must be preserved until that day when technology will allow for both mother and unborn child to live.

 TRTL supports adoption as one possible, positive solution for a woman bearing a child she is unable or unwilling to raise.
 We support legislation designed to facilitate easier placement of children with eligible couples.

 See also WILL TO LIVE.